History of The Robert Wood Johnson Hospital in Somerville

 The decision to move had been first made in 1922.
 The lot they purchased on Rehill Avenue was 9 acres.
 That was much more land than they initially needed, but they wanted to allow for future expansion.
 That would prove to be a wise decision.

-Funds of $450,000 were raised over a four year period and the new hospital building was complete in September of 1925.
+Funds of $450,000 were raised over a four year period and the new hospital building was completed in September of 1925.

 The Somerset Hospital when it first opened in 1925